 ETP is a non-commercial partnership of tea companies committed to improving the lives of tea workers and their environment, to create a thriving tea industry that is socially just and environmentally sustainable.
-At the beginning of 2013, TGB signed a Ethical Tea partnership agreement with IDH, an Partnership organisation funded by the Dutch government that supports the sustainable development of smallholder farmers by building impact-oriented coalitions.
+At the beginning of 2013, TGB signed a partnership agreement with IDH, an organisation funded by the Dutch government that supports the sustainable development of smallholder farmers by building impact-oriented coalitions.
 Under this partnership, we work with the ETP to implement certification activities across Kenya, Malawi and Uganda.

 "TGB has played a very important role in the development of ETP.
 Their staff was a part of the original team that inspired the industry to set up a pre-competitive partnership to address sustainability issues and that became the ETP.
-Their team continues to invest their resources, time and energy to assist ETP to scale up its work and impact, helping develop partnerships that make a difference on the fundamental sustainability issues across Africa and Asia," says Sarah Roberts, Executive Director, sustainable livelihoods.
-Working together, TGB is able to tackle specific sustainability issues within the tea sector.
-More than 50% of Tetley tea worldwide now comes from Rainforest Alliance Certified[TM] farms.
+Their team continues to invest their resources, time and energy to assist ETP to scale up its work and impact, helping develop partnerships that make a difference on the fundamental sustainability issues across Africa and Asia," says Sarah Roberts, Executive Director, ETP.